joaopbeirao/MCEC-algorithm/README.md

 The file Appendix_SyntheticExampleOfMCECalgorithm.pdf includes a detailed explanation of the proposed method applied to a synthetically generated dataset.
 For clarification purposes, the functioning of the algorithm is expounded through calculation descriptions and graph analysis.

+Note: The proposed implementation provides the Markov Lag, an alternative to the standard Early Classification approach.
+Basically, instead of analysing the correlations from the initial time point until the last, uses the inverse order (from the last to the first one).
+In this case, the idea is to check of how much information from the closest past we need, in order to obtain a satisfactory prediction.